-How to care your KitchenAid meat grinder
+How to care for your KitchenAid meat grinder

-When it comes to caring and maintenance of your KitchenAid meat grinder, you need to ensure that the grinder blades are as sharp as they were.
+When it comes to caring for and maintenance of your KitchenAid meat grinder, you need to ensure that the grinder blades are as sharp as they were.

 They require special care since blades are the ones that are responsible for the entire function of the grinder.

-Usually, dull blades produce very horrible texture when grinding your ground meat.
+Usually, dull blades produce a very horrible texture when grinding your ground meat.
 Therefore, to prevent your blades from getting dull, ensure that you use it as many times as possible.